-Home equity loans and home equity lines of credit have become increasingly popular ways for consumers to finance large or unexpected expenses.
-Both provide access to funds by allowing you to borrow against the equity in your home.
+Home equity loans and home equity lines of credit have become increasingly popular ways to finance large or unexpected expenses.
+Interest rates are often lower than credit card rates, and both provide access to funds by allowing you to borrow against the equity in your home.

 Home equity loans

 Also known as a second mortgage, a home equity loan provides access to a lump sum of money that you agree to pay back over 10 to 30 years.
 An appraisal usually is required as part of the application process to help determine the market value of your home.

 Often best suited for large, one-time expenses, home equity loans are beneficial if you need help with expenses like short-term home improvements or a new car.
 This type of loan typically has a fixed interest rate.

 A home equity line of credit, or HELOC, functions like a revolving line of credit.
 Rather than receiving a lump sum, you can borrow as much or as little money as you need at any given time – up to your maximum credit limit.
 When you’re approved for a line of credit, you’ll receive checks or a credit card to use when you want to draw against your line of credit.

 A HELOC may be divided into two periods: